benzhou1/iod/README.md

 <a name="async" />
 ### async(IODOpts, callback)

-Makes an async request to Idol on Demand with options specified from `IODOpts`.
+Makes an async request to IDOL onDemand with options specified from `IODOpts`.
 Async request returns a `jobId` in which case you can get the status/result of the action using the `status`/`result` methods.
 More information can be found [here](https://www.idolondemand.com/developer/docs/AsynchronousAPI.htm).

 #### Parameters
 * `IODOpts` - IOD options (see Schema below)
-* `callback` - `Callback(err, res)` that accepts an error as its first argument `err` and the response from Idol on Demand as its second `res`.
+* `callback` - `Callback(err, res)` that accepts an error as its first argument `err` and the response from IDOL onDemand as its second `res`.

 <a name="asyncSchema" />
 #### Schema